oracle-livelabs/security/database/encrypt-data-in-motion-with-tls/successfully-protect-your-database-communication-using-one-way-tls/successfully-protect-your-database-communication-using-one-way-tls.md

     ````
     <copy>./tls_tcpdump_extract.sh pdb1_tls</copy>
     ````
-    You have succesfully encrypted data-in-motion between the Oracle Database and the oracle OS user.
+    You have succesfully encrypted data-in-motion between the Oracle Database and the Oracle SQL*Plus client.

 ## Task 10: Create new OS user and encrypt SQL traffic.